-From 2011-12, the Patient Experience survey included households in very remote areas (although discrete Indigenous communities were still excluded).
-The inclusion of very remote areas will serve to improve the coverage of the estimates, particularly for the NT.
+From 2011-12, the Patient Experience survey included households in very remote areas (although discrete Aboriginal and Torres Strait Islander communities were still excluded).
+Inclusion of very remote areas will serve to improve the coverage of the estimates, particularly for the NT.
 Small differences evident in the NT estimates between 2010-11 and 2011-12 may in part be due to the inclusion of households in very remote areas.
-The exclusion of persons living in discrete Aboriginal and Torres Strait Islander communities has a small impact on estimates, except for the NT, where such persons make up more than 20 per cent of the population.
+The exclusion of persons usually residing in discrete Aboriginal and Torres Strait Islander communities has a small impact on estimates, except for the NT, where such persons make up more than 20 per cent of the population.